 Below is the tutorial and the free printable pattern so you can whip up your own Valentine’s Day Treat Boxes!
-This project is a spin on my popular Cookie Treat Boxes, which feature a square window instead of a heart.
+This project is a spin on my popular Cookie Treat Boxes, which feature a square window instead of a heart window.
 Both boxes are a great size for treats, small gifts or even a tiny plant!
 I have updated my Cookie Treat Boxes to now also include a free SVG cut file – yay! :)

 Valentine’s Day Treat Box

 - Free printable PDF or SVG cut file: Located in my free Resource Library.
-Links at the end of the post
+Links at the end of the post.